eclipse-hono/hono/tests/readme.md

 mvn verify -Prun-tests,mqtt-only
 ```

+The `no-adapters` Maven profile can be used to run no adapter (and corresponding tests) at all.
+This might be useful when
+working on the device registry and/or command router components.

 It is also possible to selectively disable one or more protocol adapters and skip the corresponding test cases
 by means of setting one or more of the following Maven properties to `true`: